Last updated on September 20th, 2021

 What is great about the tour is that you get to make stops along the Georgia Military Road, take photos of famous landmarks and see stunning landscapes before you get into Stepantsminda.
 Also, since there is usually a professional guide, you get to learn a lot about history, not just look at the mountains.
 Some food and snacks are included too.

 With a tour, you don’t waste time on getting to a bus station and can squeeze in more activities in your day.
 Tours suit better those who have a week or less time in Georgia and still want to see the Caucasus Mountains in all their beauty.

 Cons of one day tours to Kazbegi are no freedom to do what you want and a very limited amount of activities.
-On a tour you definitely get to see more than you’d do with a marshrutka.
+On a tour, you definitely get to see more than you’d do with a marshrutka.
 However, usually, it’s the standard program where every tourist visits the same places.
 In summer, they are too busy and don’t feel authentic anymore.

 Another note, if you secure a middle seat, you probably won’t see much outside the window.

-Tbilisi to Kazbegi Taxi – $45-$55
+Getting From Tbilisi to Kazbegi by Taxi – the Most Expensive but Convenient Option

 How Much Time Do You Need for a Kazbegi Trip?

 Book at least one night in Stepantsminda.
 There are so many beautiful options where to stay.
-And overrated Rooms Hotel is not your only choice.

 – Mestia & Upper Svaneti – best things to do & see